Student Learning Outcomes

 Ex.
 Students will compare and contrast opposing positions in the death penalty debate, in writing, and providing legal precedents for each.

-In the learning outcome shown above, the ABCD components are: Students (Audience) will compare and contrast positions (Behavior), in a writing assignment (Ccondition), providing legal precendents (Degree of proficiency).
+In the student learning outcome shown above, the ABCD components are: Students (Audience) will compare and contrast positions (Behavior), in a writing assignment (Condition), providing legal precedents (Degree of proficiency).

 D - Degree of proficiency refers to the criteria for success.
-This may be detailed in the outcome, or may be shown elsewhere in the course materials such as in grading criteria / rubrics.
+This may be detailed in the student learning outcome, or may be shown elsewhere in the course materials, such as in grading criteria / rubrics.

 Objective Builder Tool: an interactive tool from the University of Central Florida, Center for Distributed Learning